Smart-Sketcher/C-SECTION-ANALYSIS/README.md

 # Conclusion
 * There are 161 Geaograhical locations considered.
 * There are 75 data source considered for the analysis.
-* 88% of the data collected were reanalysed.
 * Brazil recorded the highest number of C-Section conducted.
 * Year 2021 was the year with the highets number of C-section conducted with year 2020 with the least number of C-section conducted.